A Causal View of Entity Bias in (Large) Language Models: White-Box Experiments

-We compare our methods with the following baselines. \textit{Entity Mask} \cite{zhang2017position} masks the subject and object entities in the sentence with special tokens. \textit{Entity Substitution} \cite{longpre2021entity} randomly selects an entity of the same type from the same dataset to substitute the original entity during each epoch. \textit{CoRE} \cite{wang2022should} applies counterfactual analysis by computing the difference between the prediction made with the entire sentence and the prediction made with only the entities observed.
+\stitle{Datasets and Metrics} We evaluate our methods on relation extraction (RE) and machine reading comprehension (MRC).
+For both tasks, we finetune models on an in-distribution (ID) training set and evaluate models on both ID and out-of-distribution (OOD) test sets.
+For RE, we adopt TACRED \cite{zhang2017position} as the ID dataset and EntRED \cite{wang2023entred} as the OOD dataset, and report micro-F1 score.
+In both datasets, entities in each sentence are given.
+For MRC, we adopt TriviaQA \cite{joshi2017triviaqa} as the ID dataset and its answer-substituted version \cite{yan2022robustness} as the OOD dataset, and report exact match (EM) score.
+Following \citet{yan2022robustness}, we hold out 10\% of the training data for development and evaluate models on the original development set.
+We use the DBName version of their OOD dataset.
+For all metrics, we report the average score with standard deviation of three runs.

-Our implementation is based on the codebase by \citet{zhou2022improved} with default hyper-parameters.
-More specifically, we employ a learning rate of 3e-5, a batch size of 32, and conduct training for a total of 5 epochs.
-Other method-specific hyper-parameters are selected on the development set of TACRED.
-We use $k=3$ neighbours in our method.
-We present a comprehensive analysis of the effect of $k$ at the end of this section.
-In order to mitigate the impact of explicit entity types on our analysis of entity bias, we use the \texttt{entity\_marker\_punct} input format.
-Since RoBERTa does not have independent entity embeddings, we perform the proposed causal intervention on each entity token.
+\stitle{Baselines} We compare our methods with the following baselines. \textit{Entity Mask} \cite{zhang2017position} masks the subject and object entities in the sentence with special tokens. \textit{Entity Substitution} \cite{longpre2021entity} randomly selects an entity of the same type to substitute the original entity. \textit{CoRE} \cite{wang2022should} applies counterfactual inference by computing the difference between the prediction made with the entire sentence and the prediction made with only the entities observed. \textit{Continual Pretraining} \cite{yan2022robustness} introduces an intermediate pretraining stage to the backbone model with the objective of recovering masked entities.